Nerwo/nerwo-contracts/README.md

 ### createTransaction

-`createTransaction(IERC20 token, uint256 amount, address freelancer)`
+`createTransaction(bytes16 offerID, IERC20 token, uint256 amount, address freelancer)`

-Allows the client to create a new transaction by providing the ERC20 token, freelancer's address, the transaction amount.
+Allows the client to create a new transaction by providing the ERC20 token, freelancer's address, the transaction amount, and the backend UUIDv7 offer ID as `bytes16`.
 The client must have approved the amount the ERC20 token transfer.

 ### pay